IIITLucknowSWEngg/CSAICSBTeam017/Assignment/project.md

 ## Introduction

 Google Pay is a leader in the digital payment ecosystem, simplifying transactions and providing a secure platform for millions worldwide.
-This project explores the underlying structure and features of such a platform, focusing on scalability, security, and user-centric design.
+This project explores the underlying structure and features of such a platform, focusing on scalability, security, and Gpay User-centric design.

 ## Vision Statement